max0st/max.storozhuk.encrypt/README.md

 - **Caesar Cipher:** The core encryption and decryption mechanism use the Caesar cipher with customizable key values.
 - **Brute-Force Attack:** Implemented a brute-force attack with frequency analysis to decrypt files without a known key.
 - **JavaFX GUI:** Utilized JavaFX to create an interactive and responsive graphical user interface.
+-
+## Important Note on Character Shifts and Case Sensitivity

+The encryption and decryption methods in this system operate on a character-by-character basis, utilizing an alphabet that includes additional symbols such as (,.!? and more).
+It's crucial to be aware that when these characters undergo shifts during encryption or decryption using the Caesar cipher, a letter might transform into a symbol, and vice versa.
+Consequently, this process may lead to the loss of information regarding character case (uppercase/lowercase).

+For example, the letter "Y" (upper case) with the key = 2 will turn into "." (dot) when encrypted.
+Therefore, when decrypting with the same key, the symbol "." (dot) will turn into "y" (lower case).

 ## Running the Application
 *OPERATION:* [ENCRYPT, DECRYPT, BRUTE_FORCE]